waffleio/waffle.io-takeout/doc/INSTALL.md

-## Waffle Takeout Installation Instructions
+Waffle Takeout Installation Instructions
+===
 _These instructions are meant for customers installing Waffle Takeout in their own environment._

-#### Hardware Requirements
+## Hardware Requirements
  - We recommend at least 16GB of storage, and 4GB of memory.
  - Takeout supports any linux distro with docker installed.

-#### Prerequisites
+## Prerequisites
 1. You need mongodb (v2.6) running somewhere.
 It's your responsibility to maintain your mongodb installation.
   - If you are running in AWS, you can install mongodb on EC2 by following [these instructions](http://docs.mongodb.org/ecosystem/platforms/amazon-ec2/).
-2. If you plan to have your Waffle Takeout instance available through a hostname instead of an IP address (e.g., mapping the machine to waffle.io on your local network), you should have that complete before running the `install.sh` script.
+2. You need a hostname for the VM that will host Waffle Takeout (ex. `waffle.example.com`).
+Waffle Takeout also stands up several services running at sub-domains of your hostname.
+So your DNS needs to understand that both `waffle.example.com` and `*.waffle.example.com` point to your host machine.
+Adding the wildcard DNS listing is the prefered option; however if that is not an option for you, you can specify each of the following domains:
+  - `waffle.example.com`
+  - `admin.waffle.example.com`
+  - `api.waffle.example.com`
+  - `hedwig.waffle.example.com`
+  - `hooks.waffle.example.com`
+  - `poxa.waffle.example.com`
+  - `rally.waffle.example.com`

+## Installing Waffle Takeout
-### Installing Waffle.io Takeout on your own VM
+#### Installing Waffle Takeout on your own VM
 1. [Install docker](http://docs.docker.com/installation/) on any linux distro of your choosing.
 2. Upload waffle-takeout.zip to your VM.
 You should have received a link to download takeout; if not, contact support@waffle.io.
 3. Run `unzip waffleio-takeout.zip`.